-From September to November 1778, General Washington based his military movements in Pawling, then known as Fredericksburg.
-During these three months, Washington slept in the home of Reed Ferris, a Quaker, and used John & Sybil Kane's house as his headquarters.
+From September to November 1778, General Washington based his military movements in Pawling.
+During these three months, Washington first slept in the home of Reed Ferris, a Quaker, and then used John & Sybil Kane's house as his residence.

 Open May 18–October 13